We have Four Levels

 Don’t miss our still-in-use ‘New Kitchen’, in which our volunteers prepare and serve tea for our visitors.
 ‘New’ has a slightly different meaning in Scott Manor House – it has been about 70 years since the cabinets in the New Kitchen were considered modern.

-Artifacts on the 2nd Floor
+On the 2nd Floor

 While no single room in the Museum is devoted to a specific collection, the Bedford Room houses our local-history reference library, which you are free to peruse, and, as implied by its name, the whole room is very much focused on Bedford.
 The decor highlights the history of the Bedford area, and especially how Bedford grew from what had been just a crossroads, a shipyard, and a summer vacation area for the more-well-off citizens of Halifax.